jmares79/bank-api/readme.md

 ```
 I developed and QA test it using [Postman](https://www.getpostman.com/postman)
 End with an example of getting some data out of the system or using it for a little demo

+Then execute `php artisan passport:install` in order to l create the encryption keys needed to generate secure access tokens.

+When deploying Passport to your production servers for the first time, you will likely need to run the  passport:keys command.
+This command generates the encryption keys Passport needs in order to generate access token.
+The generated keys are not typically kept in source control:

+`php artisan passport:keys`

+For the sake of the example, the tokens never expires.

 ## Tests